baier233/x64dbg/docs/developers/functions/bridge/index.rst

 Bridge Functions
 ================
-This section contains information about the Bridge functions of x64dbg.
+This section contains information about the Bridge functions of MARENOL.

-**Please note: Bridge functions are handled by x64dbg and should not normally be called by any third party program or plugin - they are included for documentation purposes.**
+**Please note: Bridge functions are handled by MARENOL and should not normally be called by any third party program or plugin - they are included for documentation purposes.**

 **Contents:**